CommonGarden/Grow-IoT/README.md

 <!-- * [Join us on Slack](http://slack.commongarden.org) — Collaboration and real time discussions. -->
 * [Forum](http://forum.commongarden.org/) — General discussion and support by the Common Garden community.

-### Acknowledgements
-Special thanks to @mitar for contributing the starting point for this library.
-This work was also inspired by work the W3C interest group on the internet of things.

 ### License
 Grow-IoT is released under the 2-Clause BSD License, sometimes referred to as the "Simplified BSD License" or the "FreeBSD License".